-Even though they have been traded in the U.S. for over a century, closed-end funds (CEFs) are not well understood.
-A common misunderstanding is that a closed-end fund is a type of traditional mutual fund or an exchange-traded fund (ETF).
+Even though they have been traded in the US for over a century, closed-end funds (CEFs) are not well understood.
+A common misunderstanding is that a CEF is a type of traditional mutual fund or an exchange-traded fund (ETF).
 A closed-end fund is not a traditional mutual fund that is closed to new investors.

 At its most fundamental level, a CEF is an investment structure (not an asset class), organized under the regulations of the Investment Company Act of 1940.
 A CEF is a type of investment company whose shares are traded on the open market, like a stock or an ETF.

 Why are they called "closed-end" funds?